Sales GMV growth stagnated, Etsy announced 11% layoffs during peak season

 >>: CPSC urgently recalls this air fryer!
 41 accidents have occurred!

-According to foreign media reports, Walmart recent...
+Recently, according to foreign media reports, as o...